AliNisarAhmed/my-notes/Data Intensive Applications/7 - Transactions.md

 Scenario below: at least one doctor has to be on-call, on-call cannot be empty.
 Yet, after Alice and Bob's transactions, on-call count is zero

 ![f0db350c2f444cda20d01c49758d72ab.png](images/f0db350c2f444cda20d01c49758d72ab.png)

+Write skew is neither a dirty write nor a lost update, because the two transactions are updating two different objects (Alice’s and Bob’s on-call records, respectively).

 You can think of write skew as a generalization of the lost update problem.
 Write skew can occur if two transactions read the same objects, and then update some of those objects (different transactions may update different objects).
 In the special case where different transactions update the same object, you get a dirty write or lost update anomaly (depending on the timing).